 Chlamydia Symptoms in Women

-Chlamydia is a common sexually transmitted infection caused by the bacterium Chlamydia trachomatis that is transmitted through vagina, anal or oral sex.
-Like gonorrhea, chlamydia can infect the cervix, uterus and Fallopian tubes, the urethra, as well as non-reproductive organs like the anus, throat and eyes.
+Chlamydia is a common sexually transmitted infection caused by the bacterium Chlamydia trachomatis that is transmitted through vaginal, anal or oral sex.
+Like gonorrhea, chlamydia can infect the cervix, uterus, Fallopian tubes, the urethra, as well as non-reproductive organs like the anus, throat, and eyes.

 Untreated chlamydia infection can lead to chronic pelvic pain and prenatal problems; repeated cases of chlamydia may result in PID, which can lead to complications during pregnancy and infertility.
 In women who are pregnant, chlamydia infections can lead to premature delivery, prenatal pneumonia and conjunctivitis.
 One out of every fifteen sexually active teenage girls in the US (ages 14-19) has chlamydia, according to CDC estimates.